Re-adaptation of Classic Myth: Is Creation of the Gods Worth the Watch?

 The beginning of the film, in the midst of a snowstorm, Su Quanxiao, the son of Su Hu from the northern region who was plotting rebellion, was slain as a show of force to the audience.
 The camera then shifted its focus to Zhao Ge City, which appeared prosperous and grand yet lacked any sense of liveliness.
 The elaborate and magnificent special effects modeling revealed a sense of sorrowful anticipation for an impending collapse.

-In one particular scene depicting the sacrificial altar, the stark contrast between the colossal elephants and the small enslaved lower-class created a vivid juxtaposition.
-While creating a spectacle, even without extensive dialogue, King Zhou's cruelty and extravagance were vividly portrayed on screen.
+In one particular scene depicting the sacrificial altar, the stark contrast between the colossal elephants and the small enslaved lower-class people created a vivid juxtaposition.
+While creating a stunning spectacle, even without extensive dialogue, King Zhou's cruelty and extravagance were vividly portrayed on screen.
 At the same time, through meticulous research into Wu culture, the director fully showcased his imagination for this distant era and its lost civilization.

 Re-adaptation of Classic Myth: Is Creation of the Gods Worth the Watch?-4

 That scene that Bao Yikao playing his flute while Daji dances gracefully in her red attire amidst rain-induced madness or bewilderment.
-This banquet scene where King Zhou revels can truly be considered one of the film's highlights.
+This scene where King Zhou revels can truly be considered one of the film's highlights.

 Although there is an historical inconsistency with transverse flutes appearing during Shang Dynasty period, their expressive and dramatic melodies instead give it an aesthetic allure without causing significant detriment.
 Combined with our perception through a audience perspective perspective on these three characters' destinies only serves to evoke a kind of cruel beauty.